node-llm/node-llm/docs/core_features/reasoning.md

 ## OpenAI o1/o3 Support

-OpenAI models like `o3-mini` do not expose the reasoning text directly (in a separate field), but they use "reasoning tokens" during generation. `node-llm` automatically tracks these tokens and includes them in the usage and cost calculations.
+OpenAI models like `o3-mini` do not expose the reasoning text directly (in a separate field), but they use "reasoning tokens" during generation. `NodeLLM` automatically tracks these tokens and includes them in the usage and cost calculations.

 ```ts
 const chat = NodeLLM.chat("o3-mini");